-It may be just one square kilometre in size, but Xiamen’s Gulang Island knows how to drum up interest beyond its sleek measurements making a visit to the island one of the top Xiamen attractions.
+It may be just one square kilometre in size, but Xiamen’s Gulang Island knows how to drum up interest beyond its sleek measurements making a visit to the island one of the top things to do in Xiamen.

 The local guide will tell you the local population is somewhere between 16,000 and 20,000, which is overwhelming for such an islet.

 But when you consider the annual number of tourists almost meets Australia’s population, expect some congestion along the narrow streets and lanes that weave through this former colonial outpost.

 Xiamen is an attractive modern city that’s not only on the radar of cruise ships but can be easily reached on direct Xiamen Airlines flights from a number of destinations.

 And to keep the centre free of traffic and pollution, motorcycles are banned from the CBD.